vaoneiler/aws-chimesdk-connect-integration/README.md

+# AWS DEMO Chime & Connect Integration

-# DEMO AWS CHIMESDK and CONNECT for Chat and Video
+AWS CHIMESDK and CONNECT integration for Chat and Video features

 hope you like...